 Our campus, located on the border of Virginia Beach and Norfolk, is open and inviting.
 Children walk to and from school, meals and therapies and often stop to talk or play with a friend.
 They spend their days with our trained and compassionate staff, including teachers, unit managers and therapists, all of whom truly care about our residents and are focused on providing loving, compassionate care.

-Residents stay in small dorms that are decorated just like a child’s bedroom, with colorful murals on the wall and cozy common areas where kids can hang out, watch TV, read a book, work on a project or have group therapy sessions.
+Residents stay in dorms decorated just like a child’s bedroom, with colorful murals on the wall and cozy common areas where kids can hang out, watch TV, read a book, work on a project or have group therapy sessions.
 There are no uniforms or scrubs.
 Children bring their own clothes and their own bedding, just like home.

 The relationships that grow between residents and staff are the engine that drives our entire treatment program.
 Residents also learn to relate to and respect other children.
 Many of our residents have similar backgrounds and understand those shared experiences in ways their peers can’t.
 By learning and building social skills, residents see each other as individuals, not objects.